A. Dirk Moses: Research

 Generally Moses criticizes older paradigms in genocide studies for being "a moralizing discourse that tried to explain genocide by ascribing evil intentions to political leaders".
 Instead, he argues, "For reasons of state, leaders of virtually any government can engage in mass violence against civilians to assure the security of their borders and their civilians."
 What makes such crises genocidal, he says, is "the aspiration for permanent security, which entails the end of politics, namely the rupture of negotiation and compromise with different actors.
 Permanent security means the destruction or crippling of the perceived threatening other."
 He adapted the phrase from Nazi Holocaust perpetrator Otto Ohlendorf, who stated during his trial that he killed Jewish children because otherwise they would grow up to avenge their parents.
 It was necessary to kill the children to achieve permanent security, Ohlendorf argued.
 Moses states that "permanent security is a deeply utopian and sinister imperative", which has not been sufficiently examined by security studies, and that instead of genocide (which privileges victims of racial murder over other kinds of killings of civilians) "permanent security should be illegal".

-In May 2021, Moses returned to his work on German intellectuals with a short article in the Swiss journal Geschichte der Gegenwart, in which he criticized an authoritarian moralization of the Nazi Holocaust that targeted people of color.
-That article intensified the so-called “Second Historians’ Dispute” (or “Historikerstreit 2.0”) about the relationship between the Holocaust, colonial genocide, and Germany’s relationship to Israel and Palestine.
+In May 2021, Moses returned to his work on German intellectuals with a short article in the Swiss journal Geschichte der Gegenwart, in which he criticized an authoritarian moralization of the Nazi Holocaust that targeted people of colour.
+That article intensified the so-called "Second Historians' Dispute" (or "Historikerstreit 2.0") about the relationship between the Holocaust, colonial genocide, and Germany's relationship to Israel and Palestine.
 Over the following months many historians and journalists published their thoughts, pro and con, in the pages of German newspapers (especially the Berliner Zeitung and Die Zeit), and in English on the blog New Fascism Syllabus.